 However, important aspects of eDNA remain unresolved, notably determining abundance and biomass via eDNA [55].
 Given the mixed results on the efficacy of biomass estimates from eDNA in marine systems [8,55], eDNA will not be viewed yet as a wholesale replacement for visual monitoring, but instead as a powerful complementary tool.
 There will always be value in the direct observation by divers in particular for informing size class distributions and sex ratios [24], but eDNA provides an important way to simultaneously make surveys more comprehensive and efficient.
 By replacing aspects of underwater visual surveys, eDNA could reduce the dive time per site, allowing more sites to be surveyed more frequently or improve overall biodiversity estimates.
 Additionally, whereas it takes 3 months for the Kelp Forest Monitoring Program to complete diver-based surveys, field collection of eDNA could be completed in a week, allowing for surveys to occur during short periods of good weather in the winter when full visual surveys would be impossible.
 As such, eDNA could greatly expand current monitoring activities across space, time, and depth, providing resource managers critical information on the response of MPAs to changing environments and management practices, and contributing greatly to marine sustainability.

-Author Contributions: Conceptualization, Z.G., J.S., D.K., E.Z., and P.B.; methodology, Z.G.; field work, Z.G., E.Z., and J.S.; lab work Z.G. and E.Z.; bioinformatics, Z.G.; formal analysis, Z.G.; resources, Z.G.; data curation, Z.G.; writing—original draft preparation, Z.G., J.S., D.K., E.Z., and P.B.; writing—review and editing, Z.G., J.S., D.K.,E.Z., and P.B.; visualization, Z.G.; supervision, D.K. and P.B.; project administration, Z.G. and P.B.; funding acquisition, Z.G. and P.B.
-All authors have read and agreed to the published version of the manuscript.
+Acknowledgments

-Acknowledgments: We thank the Channel Islands National Park Service and Kelp Forest Monitoring Program divers for conducting underwater visual censuses.
+We thank the Channel Islands National Park Service and Kelp Forest Monitoring Program divers for conducting underwater visual censuses.
 We gratefully acknowledge Tiara Moore, Nick Schooler, Rachel Turba, and Lucia Bertero for their tireless help in the field collection of eDNA samples.
 We also acknowledge Taylor Ely and Onny Marwayana for assistance with laboratory work.

+Data Availability

-Data Availability: We intend to archive all data on the Dryad Digital Repository and a link will be provided upon acceptance.
+We intend to archive all data on the Dryad Digital Repository and a link will be provided upon acceptance.

 References